Febzey/forestbot-mainframe/controllers/readme.md

 - Write key required
 - Register a bot client for your minecraft server
 - Self host ForestBot and start saving data on your server
+- Registering a bot-client without following proper procedure will result in being blacklisted.